Call now in confidence immediate help & advice 24/7

 • Neglecting their responsibilities, being withdrawn and/or neglecting their personal hygiene

-• Appearing drunk or to have been drinking regularly (e.g. having slurred speech, bloodshot eyes, red face, staggering or wobbly when walking, changing their personality/behaviour)
+• Appearing drunk or to have been drinking alcohol regularly (e.g. having slurred speech, bloodshot eyes, red face, staggering or wobbly when walking, changing their personality/behaviour)

 • Trying or having tried to cut down on alcohol and been unable to